Randolph College Home Page Give Today! Support Randolph College

 This course examines the particular social problem of juvenile crime and the methods of understanding and addressing it.
 Particular focus will be paid to social services, rehabilitation, and social context of the idea of “crime.”
 Credit hours: 4.
 Offered alternate years.

-CRIM 2230 - Philosophy Of Crime
+CRIM 2230 - Philosophy of Crime

 This course focuses on philosophical problems related to crime: who gets to decide what “crime” is, whether crime is in some sense inevitable, how individuals and society perceive and respond to crime, and the moral and ethical considerations involved in social and crime control policy.
 Identical with POL 2230.
 Credit hours: 4.

-CRIM 2295 - Legal History Of Policing
+CRIM 2295 - Legal History of Policing

 This course is a survey of the landmark Supreme Court decisions from 1865 – present that transformed the guidelines for acceptable police behavior.
 Students will understand how policing standards have developed over the past century and a half, and become familiar with cases that are cited frequently in court as precedent.
 Credit hours: 4.
 Prerequisite: CRIM 1101.

-CRIM 3305 - Race, Class, Crime
+CRIM 3305 - Race, Class, and Crime

 An advanced course on the distinctive challenges of race and class for crime control.
 Issues related to poverty, racism, and injustice in the policing, prosecution, and incarceration of individuals will be examined by students using recent research and a variety of materials including testimonials of criminal justice system participants.
 Credit hours: 4.
 Prerequisite: Introduction to Criminology and Criminal Justice or permission of instructor.
 Offered alternate years.

-CRIM 3327 - Rich Vs Poor: Unfair Inequality
+CRIM 3327 - Rich vs Poor: Unfair Inequality

 A study of the nature, causes, and consequences of social inequality or social stratification.
 Students analyze concepts of power, class, and status (e.g., race and gender) toward understanding who gets ahead in society.
 We consider issues such as wealth and “welfare,” upward mobility, jobs and unemployment, poverty, and why some people routinely get paid more than others.
 The course concentrates on distributive processes in the United States but is broadly comparative and includes the study of international inequality.
 Identical with SOC 3327.
 Credit hours: 4.
 Prerequisite: Sophomore standing and SOC 1101 or 1114 or permission of instructor.
 Alternate years: offered Spring.
 (CI,SS)